jbannick/hellokata-java/src/log4j2/hellolog4j2simplest/README.md

 It displays your ERROR message to the console.

-Because it does not include a Log4J2 configuration file, it also displays a Log4J2 error message,
+Because it does not include a Log4J2 configuration file, it also displays a Log4J2 error message.

 To build and run this app: